Noise analysis of a quasi-phase-matched quantum frequency converter and higher-order counter-propagating SPDC: Conclusion

 In this work we have provided a full characterisation of the noise spectrum from 1140 nm to 1650 nm of a bulk ppKTP quantum frequency converter pumped at 1064 nm, making use of measurements over a very broad spectral range combining both a large dynamic range and high spectral resolution.
 Through selection of the polarisation of the pump and detected light, as well as tuning of the crystal temperature, different peaks associated with Stokes-Raman scattering were identified in the range from 1140 nm to 1330 nm (up to $\approx$ 60 THz from the pump) by comparing the noise spectrum to previous Raman scattering measurements in KTP \cite{kugel,ramanKTP1,ramanKTP2}.
-At photon energies $\approx$ 60 THz or lower than that of the pump light -- between 1330 nm to 1650 nm -- the noise was found to be dominated by broadband parasitic SPDC and phase-matched high-order counter-propagating SPDC. \\Higher-order counter-propagating SPDC processes were observed in the spectrum in the form of a characteristic succession of very narrow-band peaks of different height.
+At photon energies $\approx$ 60 THz or lower than that of the pump light -- between 1330 nm to 1650 nm -- the noise was found to be dominated by broadband parasitic SPDC and phase-matched high-order counter-propagating SPDC processes.

+These higher-order counter-propagating SPDC processes were observed in the spectrum in the form of a characteristic succession of very narrow-band peaks of different heights.
 We believe this phenomenon was heretofore unobserved experimentally.
-Additionally, phase-matching of even orders of m, enabled by small poling errors related to the duty-cycle were also visible. \\As these counter-propagating SPDC processes are very sensitive to the material dispersion of the host nonlinear crystal, such measurements could be used to refine Sellmeier equations or to precisely measure the poling period.
-Thus our findings could potentially be useful for example to refine the mid-IR Sellmeier equations.
-Also the presented methodology may give additional, so far inaccessible information on the specifics of poling errors and their distribution, e.g. by the existence, the relative brightness and the shape of even and odd order peaks. \\We expect that the results of this in-depth investigation of the noise spectrum of a bulk ppKTP quantum frequency converter will be important for the further development of frequency converters for future quantum networks and quasi-phase-matched devices for quantum technology applications in general.
+Additionally, phase-matching of even orders of m, enabled by small poling errors related to the duty cycle was also visible.

+As these counter-propagating SPDC processes are very sensitive to the material dispersion of the host nonlinear crystal, they may find application in refining Sellmeier equations or the precise measurement of gratings.
+The enhanced sensitivity of these counter-propagating SPDC processes to poling errors also suggests they could be exploited to provide insights into these errors and their distribution, e.g. through the existence or absence, the relative brightness and the widths of peaks.
+Our presented measurement techniques - in essence combining high power pumping at 1064 nm and measurements with off-the shelf InGaAs-grating spectrometers - both of which are technologically rather straight-forward and moderately cost-effective - might offer another approach to better understand and design improved periodically poled nonlinear devices.

+We expect that the results of this in-depth investigation of the noise spectrum of a bulk ppKTP quantum frequency converter will be important for the further development of frequency converters for future quantum networks and quasi-phase-matched devices for quantum technology applications in general.

 \begin{backmatter}

 \bmsection{Funding Information} Funded by the BMBF, Germany within the project QR.X.